LittleLittleCloud/StepWise/README.md

 # StepWise

 StepWise is a powerful and flexible C# library for defining and executing workflows.
-It allows you to break down complex processes into manageable steps, define dependencies between them, and execute them in the correct order.
+It allows you to break down complex workflows into manageable steps, define dependencies between them, and execute them in the correct order.

 ## Features